spinalcordmri/spinalcordmri.github.io/README.md

 ff02::2 ip6-allrouters
 ```

-Finally, ensure that the following command also returns the same domain name as above:
+Reboot the server by running `reboot`, then reconnect and ensure that the following command also returns the same domain name as above:

 ```console
 root@forum:~# hostname